Fiction, Teaching

 That semester, I moved into the same apartment house as Dr. Chellis and her companion, another woman who taught in the history department.
 They lived on the first floor, and from our kitchen window on the second, I watched them hang out in their yard.
 My roommate lied to the landlord, telling him we were nurses and not college students.

 I remember the day I came home as Dr. Chellis drove her convertible into our driveway.
 The top was down.
-She slammed on the brakes, backed up and glared at me.
+She slammed on the brakes, backed up, and glared at me.
 We got our eviction notice shortly afterward.

-But I got her back, sort of.
-We had a huge, noisy party one of our last nights there.
 And, then there was the presentation I had to do for her Black Lit. class.
 I chose to speak on Ralph Ellison’s theme of invisibility in his Invisible Man, that nobody can see who we really are including a professor who had me evicted from my apartment.
-I recorded my speech and played it in front of the class so it would seem I was invisible when I spoke.
+I recorded my speech ahead of time and played the recording it in front of the class so it would seem I was invisible when I spoke.

 Dr. Chellis gave me an A for the presentation.